Rakta Charitra: Plot

-Narasimha Reddy (Kitty), a local politician, is a powerful man in the area.
-His close associate, Gajula Veerabhadra (Rajendra Gupta), is his trustworthy ally for his political work, to the extent that Narasimha Reddy gives him the freedom to contest Zilla Parishad polls with men from his caste.
-Veerabhadra champions the causes of the poor and oppressed castes, and they look up to him as their leader.

-Nagamani Reddy (Kota Srinivasa Rao), the local MLA of the district and close to Narasimha Reddy, becomes jealous of the budding trust between Veerabhadra and Narasimha Reddy and starts poisoning Narasimha Reddy against Veerabhadra.
-Narasimha Reddy summons Veerabhadra and asks him not to contest the polls with his contestants but rather to support Nagamani Reddy.
-Veerabhadra lashes out at Narasimha Reddy for being unfair to the underprivileged communities and storms out.
-Nagamani Reddy calls for Mandha (Ashish Vidyarthi), Veerabhadra's right-hand man, and blackmails him into killing Veerabhadra, giving him the assurance that if he does it, people will suspect the policies of Veerabhadra as his own follower killed him, and he will be the next in line as the leader of the poor people; otherwise, take his life.
+Narsimha Deva Reddy is the most powerful MLA of the violent province of Anantapur in Andhra Pradesh.
+His close associate Veerbhadra is his trustworthy ally for his political work, to the extent that Narsimha gives him the freedom to contest Jilla Parishad elections for his men.
+Veerbhadra champions the causes of the poor and oppressed, and they look up to him like their leader.
+Nagmani Reddy, close to Narsimha, becomes jealous of the budding trust between Veerbhadra and Narsimha, and convinces Narsimha that Veerbhadra wants to usurp Narsimha's position.
+Narsimha summons Veerbhadra and cancels the seats of Veerbhadra's contestants for the elections.
+Veerbhadra lashes out at Narsimha for being unfair to the underprivileged communities and storms out.
+Nagmani orders the capture of Mandha, the right-hand man of Veerbhadra, and manipulates him into killing Veerbhadra, giving him the assurance that if he does it, people will suspect the policies of Veerbhadra as his own follower killed him and he will be the next in line as the leader of the poor people; else Nagmani will have Mandha executed.
 Mandha reluctantly agrees to it.
-Veerabhadra and his wife, Gajula Jayalakshmi (Zarina Wahab), travel by bus with 40 people to a wedding.
-Mandha and Nagamani Reddy's men stop the bus, kill Veerabhadra's guards, and tell him to step out of the bus to die alone or be killed along with the other innocents on the bus.
-Veerabhadra comes out to find Mandha who blames him of stealing the election fund.
-Veerabhadra dares him to kill.
-Nagamani Reddy's henchman, Durga (Chetanya Adib), shoots at Veerabhadra, making it look like Mandha shot at him.
-Prompting Mandha to kill him in front of everyone as agreed.
-Manda then kills Veerabhadra by crushing his skull with a boulder.
-This results in an agitation led by Thota Shankar Ravi (Sushant Singh), who suspects Nagamani Reddy and Narasimha Reddy behind his father's murder and swears to kill all their men.
+Soon, as Veerbhadra and his wife Nari travel to their destination in a bus with forty to fifty people, Mandha and Nagmani's men stop the bus, kill Veerbhadra's guards, and tell him to step out of the bus or else he will be killed along with the other innocents on the bus.
+Veerbhadra comes out, looks at Mandha, and dares him to kill.
+Nagmani's henchman Durga shoots at Veerbhadra, making it look like Mandha shot at him; prompting Mandha about the deal he made with Nagmani, he tells him to kill him in front of everyone.
+Mandha takes a boulder and crushes Veerbhadra's skull, thereby killing him.

-Enter Nagamani Reddy's son, Bukka Reddy (Abhimanyu Singh), a ruthless man who enjoys raping women and killing men in brutal ways.
-In response to Shankar's killings, he starts killing Shankar's men in gory ways: drilling a hole into their skulls, chopping off their heads with a sugarcane chopper, burning them alive, and feeding them to ravenous rats.
+The murder results in an agitation led by Veerbhadra's first son Shankar, who wants to avenge his father's murder and begins purging the supporters of Nagmani and Narsimha, including Durga, who is beheaded and had his head put on a spike.
+Enter Nagmani's ruthless son Bukka Reddy who enjoys raping women and killing men in brutal ways.
+He starts killing Shankar's men in gory ways: burning them alive, chopping off their heads with a sugarcane chopper, drilling a hole into them, throwing them into wells and feeding them to ravenous rats.

-Pratap Ravi (Vivek Oberoi), who is in college in the city of Anantapur, gets the news of his father's murder and rushes to the village.
-Nagamani Reddy orders the local police inspector to kill Shankar in a fake encounter.
-When Pratap Ravi goes to the police station to ask about his brother, the inspector shows him Shankar's dead body and mocks him.
-Infuriated with his brother's murder, Pratap Ravi and Veerabhadra's men kill all the police officers and the inspector.
+Pratap Ravi, who is the college-going second and youngest son of Veerbhadra, gets the news of his father's murder and rushes back.
+Nagmani orders Inspector Gajapathi Rao to kill Shankar in a fake encounter.
+When Pratap goes to the police station to ask about his brother, Gajapathi mockingly shows him Shankar's dead body.
+Infuriated with his brother's murder, Pratap and Veerbhadra's men kill all the police officers and Gajapathi.
+Nari pleads for Pratap's safety to Narsimha and Nagmani but gets kicked out.